Travel disruptions in Europe

 International connections between Turkey and Greece are currently suspended until further notice.

-There are international buses connecting Turkey to both Bulgaria and Greece.
+There are international buses connecting Turkey to Greece.
 Unfortunately, these buses are not covered or discounted for Pass holders.